gstroup/apimocker/README.md

 * Allowed domains can be set to restrict CORS requests to certain domains.
 * Allowed headers can be set.
 (Default is to set "access-control-allow-headers: Content-Type" if not specified in config file.)
 * config.json file format has changed with the 0.1.6 release.
 See below for the new format.
 (Old config.json file format is deprecated and doesn't support new features, but still functioning.)
-* mockDirectory value should be an absolute path.
+* mockDirectory value can include tilde (~) for user's home directory.
 * A static route can be opened up to serve up static assets like images.
 Both staticDirectory and staticPath must be set.
 If either is not set, then nothing happens.
 * Additional headers can be defined for responses.